HolmesBryant/wijit-code/README.md

 		}
 	</wijit-code>

-If the code you wish to display contains self-executing javascript, or if you wish to display an html tag having each attribute on a seperate line, wrap your code in a textarea tag.
+If the code you wish to display contains self-executing elements, or if you wish to display an html tag with each attribute on a seperate line, wrap your code in a textarea.
 This will prevent the browser from interpreting your code.

 	<wijit-code>